Research

 The Fred Hutchinson Cancer Research Center houses laboratories for basic science and translational research, focusing on head and neck cancer, epithelial tumor biology, and viral biology as it relates to carcinogenesis, immunotherapy, and population studies.

 There are innumerable other research facilities where departmental and trainee research is performed.
 For example, Seattle Children’s Hospital Research Institute houses research programs on vascular anomalies, pediatric communications disorders, and others.
-The Department of Electrical Engineering at UW houses an engineering research laboratory studying robotic surgical techniques.
+The Department of Electrical Engineering at UW houses multiple engineering research laboratories.
 The Seattle VA Medical Center houses the VA Puget Sound R&D Program and other research programs, and Harborview Medical Center houses the Harborview Injury Prevention & Research Center and many other research programs.

 University resources